JustinPrivitera/Real_Time_Ray_Tracer/README.md

 ### Notes:
 * This project is incomplete.
 There are plans to add the following...
+	+ Denoising based on number of recursive bounces
+	+ Using textures to store past frames instead of frame buffers
+	+ smoothing edges
+* Some ideas that may or may not come to fruition:
 	+ Scene object movements/animations
 	+ Triangles, Rectangles, and other more complicated objects
-* Some ideas that may or may not come to fruition:
 	+ Importance Sampling to get better mileage out of ray calculations
 	+ Bounding Volume Hierarchy once many objects are in each scene
 	+ Obj files